JNicolin/MS1-KiteAcademy/README.md

 -	Visual sizing and positioning of images with varying orignal size and layout.
 Use of relative measures rather than fixed values worked well.
 -	Many iterations on trimming of paddings and margins to get harmony across all screen sizes.
 -	Some mistakes from copy/paste when reusing code between html-files.
 Notably reusing Navbar, Footer and custom Button elements.
 -   Maintaining the correct aspect ratio was somewhat tricky to a start.

 ## Known bugs
-No known remaining bugs.
+There are no known remaining bugs.

 # Technology used
 ## Languages
-- HTML5
+- HTML
-- CSS3
+- CSS

 ## Frameworks - Libraries - Programs used
 - GitHub - code repository